Search

 At every loop:

-1. A random model is selected (as in team-draft interleaving), the choice is stored both in the assignment variable and in the assignment vector.
+1. A random model is selected (as in team-draft interleaving), and the choice is stored both in the assignment variable and in the assignment vector.
 The last one will report the final sequence of assignments that happened during the interleaved list creation.

-4. The selected documents are removed from the ranked list of the not chosen model.
+4. The selected documents are removed from the ranked list of the not-chosen model.
 The probability distribution is then recomputed due to this removal.

-After the realization of lI an evaluation similar to the one of the previous methods can be applied.
+After the realization of lI, an evaluation similar to one of the previous methods can be applied.
 Alternatively, a probabilistic comparison with marginalization can be done.
 I’m not going to explain it, but if you are interested in this topic I recommend you to read [1, 2].

 Second, because the softmax function, constructed for each ranker, has the same shape and thus, the probability allocated to each document, depends only on its rank.